kite-sdk/kite-examples/demo/README.md

 ## Prequisites

-Before trying this example, you need to have installed Flume and started a Flume agent (this is explained in the `logging` example).
+Before trying this example, you need to have installed Flume (this is explained in the `logging` example).

 You will also need a Hadoop and Hive installation.
 If you are running from tarballs you will need to set the `HADOOP_HOME` and `HIVE_HOME` environment variables.